The answer has 2 parts; one where we play nice, one where we speak out.

 .

 Yet that’s the type of commitment we typically generate.
 A machine operator from one client moved to a different part of the country, and we received a phone call from a bemused GM who said he felt he just had to pass along that after 2 weeks in his new job, this machinist had walked into his (the GM’s) office and told him that he needed to hire Synchronix.
-Now, that’s buy-in.
+Now, that’s buy-in. - We gain that depth of commitment partly because what we advocate makes sense to everyone from the CEO to an engineer to a project manager to a machine operator.
+Theory of Constraints is simply common sense … when you know it.

 .